Trek Frame Serial Numbers

 Nearly two hundred Trek owners submitted their

-from 1976 to late 1980.
 Our thanks to these generous cyclists.
+Trek used this system from

-These serial numbers have seven digits, in the
+These serial numbers have seven characters, in

-form L N L N L N N, where L is a letter and N is a number.
+the form L N L N L N N, where L is a letter and N is a number.

 Here are the results: